 I am not here to push their propaganda.
 Individuals are not “at fault”, or inherently bad for living more polluting lifestyles, but once we’ve been armed with the right information we can and should make decisions to limit how much pollution we are directly, and indirectly responsible for, and a great way to take control over this is voting with your wallet.
 Boycott "The Bastards" the best you can, weaponising their delay tactic against them.

 Whilst the government will always be inherently able to make bigger decisions around limiting methane flaring, protecting marine ecosystems, etc., we aren't completely irrelevant to the climate crisis.

-Our own actions, and the actions of those around us, in our families, in our friendship groups, and in our communities, all build up into collective action, and that stuff can be powerful.and signalling to businesses what you will and will not tollerate will eventually tug on their purse strings enough they'll respond, doing a half-assed thing, then eventually doing the right thing when they're caught out enough times.
+Our own actions, and the actions of those around us, in our families, in our friendship groups, and in our communities, all build up into collective action.
+At scale collective action can be powerful, signalling to businesses what you will and will not tollerate will eventually tug on their purse strings enough they'll respond.
+First they'll do the half-assed thing, then eventually doing the right thing when they're caught out enough times.
 It will also inform councillors what they need to be paying attention to, occasionally letting better policies be made without needing to oust them.

 When companies are doing something damaging, like Tescos buying cattle feed from companies associated with deforestation in the Amazon Rainforest, you boycott them.

 When banks and insurance companies support coal mines or power plants, you boycott them.

 If an energy company attempts to drill in the Arctic Circle, you switch to an alternative.